ratnakar-asara/hello-world/test.md

   - No indication in UI about Bid Price submitted or Ignore by backend/chaincode

 ### Problems
-  - EventListener support not available whether a transaction is successful or failed, this is an extra burden on client, As it has to make multiple REST calls
+  - EventListener support not available to check whether a transaction is successful or failed, this is an extra burden on client, As it has to make multiple REST calls to check the same.

 ### Future Work
   - Login screen, This has depndency with IDaas service availability